 If the /NAME_OF_MANAGER qualifier is omitted, the default queue manager name SYS\$QUEUE_MANAGER is used.
-For more information on multiple queue managers, refer to the HP OpenVMS System Manager's Manual.
+For more information on multiple queue managers, see the HP OpenVMS System Manager's Manual.

-/ON NODE=nodename
+/ON_NODE=nodename

 Specifies a node in an OpenVMS Cluster system.
 Use this qualifier to disable autostart on a node other than the one from which you enter the command.